Amity Shlaes

 Amity Ruth Shlaes (/ʃleɪs/ SHLAYSS; born September 10, 1960) is an American conservative author, writer, and columnist.
 Shlaes has written five books, including three New York Times Bestsellers.
-She currently chairs the board of trustees of the Calvin Coolidge Presidential Foundation and serves as a Presidential Scholar at The King's College in New York City.
+She currently chairs the board of trustees of the Calvin Coolidge Presidential Foundation.
+She served as a Presidential Scholar at The King's College in New York City.
 She is a recipient of the Bastiat Prize and, more recently, the Bradley Prize.